omnia-network/ic-websocket-gateway/README.md

 ## Tracing telemetry

-The gateway uses the [opentelemetry](https://docs.rs/opentelemetry) crate and [Jaeger](https://www.jaegertracing.io/) for tracing telemetry.
+The gateway uses the [opentelemetry](https://docs.rs/opentelemetry) crate and [Grafana](https://www.grafana.com/) for tracing telemetry.
 To enable tracing telemetry, you have to:

--   set the `--telemetry-jaeger-agent-endpoint` argument to point to the Jaeger agent endpoint (leaving it empty or unset will disable tracing telemetry);
+-   set the `--opentelemetry-collector-endpoint` argument to point to the opentelemetry collector endpoint (leaving it empty or unset will disable tracing telemetry);
 -   optionally set the `RUST_LOG_TELEMETRY` environment variable, which defaults to `trace`, following the same principles described in the [Configure logging](#configure-logging) section.

-If you're running the gateway using from the [docker-compose.yml](./docker-compose.yml) file, you can run a Jaeger agent together with the gateway by simply running:
+If you're running the gateway using from the [docker-compose.yml](./docker-compose.yml) file, you can run both an opentelemetry collector and grafana together with the gateway by simply running:

 ```
-docker compose --profile jaeger up -d
+docker compose --profile telemetry up -d
 ```

-making sure that you've set the `TELEMETRY_JAEGER_AGENT_ENDPOINT` variable in the `.env` file to:
+making sure that you've set the `OPENTELEMETRY_COLLECTOR_ENDPOINT` variable in the `.env` file to:

 ```
-TELEMETRY_JAEGER_AGENT_ENDPOINT=jaeger:6831
+OPENTELEMETRY_COLLECTOR_ENDPOINT=otlp_collector:4317
 ```

 # Development